 Camp BIOmed Information

 Camp BIOmed is a week-long science summer camp for high school students interested in biomedical or health science careers.
 Camps will take place July 13th to August 21 2020.
-NWABR offers five exciting tracks: The Molecular Biology of Cancer - good cells gone bad, Next Gen Science - Origami of Life & Bioinformatics, CSI (Crime Scene Investigation) - Solve a murder mystery, Genetic Engineering: Recombinant DNA Technology and Medical Microbiology.
+NWABR offers six exciting tracks: The Molecular Biology of Cancer - good cells gone bad, Next Gen Science - Origami of Life & Bioinformatics, CSI (Crime Scene Investigation) - Solve a murder mystery, Genetic Engineering: Recombinant DNA Technology, Global Health Challenges and Medical Microbiology.

-Scroll down for short introduction to camp themes!
+Scroll down for a short introduction to individual camp themes!

 Genetic Engineering Recombinant DNA Technology